Advanced Search

 Abstract

-This paper develops a search-theoretic model to study the interaction between banking and monetary policy and how this interaction affects the allocation and welfare.
-Regarding how banking affects the welfare costs of inflation: First, we find that, with banking, inflation generates smaller welfare costs.
-Second, we show that, lowering inflation improves welfare not just by reducing consumption/production distortions, but also by avoiding intermediation costs.
-Therefore, understanding the nature of intermediation cost is critical for accurately assessing the welfare gain of lowering the inflation target.
-Regarding how monetary policy affects the welfare effects of banking: First, banking always improves efficiency of production, but the banking technology has to be efficient to improve welfare (especially in low inflation economy).
-Second, welfare effects of banking depend on monetary policy.
-For low inflation, banking is not active.
-For high inflation, banking is active and improves welfare.
-For moderate inflation, banking is active but reduces welfare.
-Owing to general equilibrium feedback, banking is supported in equilibrium even though welfare is higher without banking.
+This paper develops a search-theoretic model to study the interaction between banking and monetary policy and how this interaction affects allocation and welfare.
+Regarding how banking affects the welfare costs of inflation, we find that, with banking, inflation generates lower welfare costs.
+We also find that lowering inflation improves welfare not just by reducing consumption/production distortions, but also by avoiding financial intermediation costs.
+Therefore, understanding the nature of financial intermediation is critical for accurately assessing the welfare gain from lowering the inflation rate.
+Regarding how monetary policy affects the welfare effects of banking, we find that, when the inflation is low, banking is not active in channeling liquidity; when inflation is high, banking is active and improves welfare; and when inflation is moderate, banking is active but reduces welfare.
+Owing to general-equilibrium feedback, banking is supported in equilibrium even though welfare is higher without banking.

 File Function: link to article abstract page